Russia's Putin shifts former ministers to Kremlin

 Putin, 59, named his last interior minister, Rashid Nurgaliyev, whose term was marred by police violence, corruption and abuse scandals, as a deputy to Patrushev at the Security Council, an influential advisory body.

-They are members of the "siloviki" faction in the Russian elite - the "men of power" whose roots go back to Soviet-era security apparatus and support a strong state role in political and economic affairs.
+Like Sechin, both Ivanov and Patrushev are members of the "siloviki" faction in the Russia elite - the "men of power" whose roots go back to Soviet-era security apparatus and support a strong state role in political and economic affairs.

 Their appointments suggest Putin has little inclination to change his strategy in dealing with opposition to his rule after a wave of winter street protests exposed growing displeasure with his dominance after 12 years in power.

-The lower house of parliament on Tuesday gave initial approval to a bill that would dramatically increase fines for violations of rules governing public gatherings, an effort to suppress protests against Putin's rule.
+Parliament was due on Tuesday to begin considering legislation that would sharply increase fines for violations of rules governing public gatherings, an effort to suppress protests against Putin's rule.

-The bill, which faces more parliament votes before it goes to Putin for his signature, would increase maximum fines to 1.5 million roubles ($48,100) for protest organisers and 1 million roubles ($32,100) for demonstrators.

 The Kremlin published Putin's decree less than 24 hours after Putin, sitting at the head of a table with Medvedev to one side, announced the makeup of the new government the prime minister will lead.